 The Philosophy Faculty has published separate marking descriptors for ancient and modern philosophy papers.
-These can be found in WebLearn at https://weblearn.ox.ac.uk/x/Es47yz.
+These can be found in Canvas at https://canvas.ox.ac.uk/courses/42438/pages/ba-literae-humaniores-overview.

 Verification and reconciliation of marks

 All papers are independently marked by two examiners or assessors.
 Once they have each awarded an initial mark for each script, the two markers confer in order to arrive at an agreed mark; the final mark is not generated simply by averaging the two initial marks.
 In the event that the two markers are unable to reach agreement on a final mark for a script, a third marking is arranged; in such cases, the middle of the three marks will normally be adopted as the final mark, although the board of examiners may at its discretion use an alternative method of determining the final mark when appropriate.